GD399-OSD/GD399-resources-readings/glossary.md

 Proprietary: A piece of software or other work which does not make available its source, which is not allowed or intended to be modified or redistributed without permission.

 Public domain: The legal status of a creative work for which the copyright (or other rights restriction) has expired.
 A work in the public domain can be used by anyone, for any purpose, without restriction.
 Licenses such as the Creative Commons CC0 license emulate public domain.

+Public Domain Review: Not a tool, but a resource. _The Public Domain Review_ is a gateway to interesting works in the public domain.
+Saving you from slogging through all the public domain work available, the _Review_ presents curated collections of particularly interesting works. <http://publicdomainreview.org/>

 Pure Data: A visual programming environment designed for the production of interactive multimedia and audio works.
 Available for GNU/Linux, Max OS X, Microsoft Windows, iOS and Android.